-As of the end of 2022, most of our assets were in bonds, with a small portion in equities.
-The vast majority (more than 90%) of our bonds were investment grade.
-Our equities exposure was mainly in diversified mutual funds with low concentration risk.
+As of the end of 2023, most of our assets were in bonds, with a small portion in equities.
+The vast majority (nearly 90%) of our bonds were investment grade.
+Our equities exposure was acquired through high quality stocks, exchange traded funds and in diversified mutual funds with low concentration risk.

-We closely monitor credit risks of bonds and there were no defaults in 2022.
+We closely monitor credit risks of bonds and there were no defaults in 2023.

 We have developed the Investment Impairment Policy, which sets out the objectives, criteria and steps that we use to carry out investment impairment.
-This will help identify assets that might have seen a further decline in market value.
+This will help identify assets that might have seen a continual decline in market value.

-Our Investment Limits Policy stipulates the control of concentration risks such as country, industry, currency, etc. All indicators were within the threshold as of the end of 2022.
+Our Investment Limits Policy stipulates the control of concentration risks such as country, industry, currency, etc. All indicators were within the threshold as of the end of 2023.

 All external fund managers are required to abide by investment guidelines.
-The guidelines set the amount of risk that different investment mandates are allowed to have.
+The guidelines set the amount of risk that different investment mandates are allowed to take.